-Chemotherapy does often cause side effects, through the severity varies person-by-person and by type of drug.
-Medications to prevent side effects may be given prior to, alongside or after chemotherapy treatment.
+Chemotherapy does often cause side effects, though the severity varies person-by-person and by type of drug.
+Medications to prevent side effects may be given prior to, alongside, or after chemotherapy treatment.
 Potential side effects from chemotherapy include:

 The most important thing you can do is be alert for signs of myelosuppression.
 If you notice these symptoms, tell your doctor immediately.